 Hopefully, the heading here is already impressing you.
 And yes, that is THE National Aeronautics and Space Administration NASA.
 In the late 1980s, NASA partnered up with the Associated Landscape Contractors of America to carry out research into the best methods for cleaning the air in space stations.
 Following their study, they published a list of plants that help to filter air.
-This was a pretty comprehensive list and showed which plants could filter which specific chemicals.
+This was a pretty comprehensive list of air-cleaning plants and showed which plants could filter which specific chemicals.
 The principal investigator involved in the study also published more information that we are still using today to help inform our choices of plants.

 This identified that when offices become more energy-efficient, it actually let to a rise in health problems of office workers.
 There were a few reasons behind this, such as the reduced fresh air exchange, synthetic building materials or furniture that off-gas various organic compounds and also people who may carry germs.
 Together, these contribute to ‘sick building syndrome’.

 While NASA was looking into these plants for their space stations, the benefits of their work have been far-reaching and influential right on this planet.
 The research helped to highlight how offices and homes can make us sick and shows there is a quick, easy, beautiful and natural way to go some way to prevent or overcome this.

 If you’re not sure exactly what air-purifying means, then this is where it gets a little scientific.
 The NASA study looked at some specific chemicals to see what effect the plants had on them.

 Some of the below descriptions of the chemicals and what they can cause may seem a bit scary but don’t forget the quantities we experience on a daily basis are probably on a small scale.
 It is just important to remember that over time they can add up and while you may not be exposed to significant amounts, they’re clearly not doing us any good.